sukeniklab/Entropic_Force/README.md

 # Entropic_Force
-Supporting data for 'Structural preferences control the entropic force exerted by disordered protein regions'
+Supporting data for 'Structural preferences shape the entropic force of disordered protein ensembles'